Critical Chain (novel): Scheduling Estimates

-Theory of Constraints Primer
+Theory of constraints primer

-The book presents a primer for Theory of Constraints.
-This is done in the form of a lecture by a professor who has recently returned from a sabbatical at a large conglomerate that uses the Theory of Constraints.
+The book presents a primer for the theory of constraints.
+This is done in the form of a lecture by a professor who has recently returned from a sabbatical at a large conglomerate that uses the theory of constraints.
 The discussion focuses on the current methods of measuring success at a work center (cost and throughput) and shows how they are contradictory to the success of the production line as a whole.

-The book enumerates the five principle steps of the Theory of Constraints:
+The book enumerates the five principle steps of the theory of constraints: